 Deaths in Custody Reporting Program (DCRP)

 Collects inmate death records from each of the nation's 50 state prison systems and approximately 2,800 local jail jurisdictions.
-In addition, this program collects records of all deaths occurring during the process of arrest.
-Data are collected directly from state and local law enforcement agencies.

 Human Trafficking Reporting System (HTRS)